supervisely-ecosystem/template-import-from-file/DEV.md

 * `Debug: local file` - works with local file on your computer
 * `Advanced debug: team files file` - download file from team files

 We've prepared `my_project.txt` as a sample file.
 It contains 5 links to images that will be imported to the specified project and dataset.
-If you don't specify project and dataset ids you will have to create them in the import script using [Supervisely Python SDK](https://supervisely.readthedocs.io/en/v6.69.4/)
+If you don't specify project and dataset ids you will have to create them in the import script using [Supervisely Python SDK](https://supervisely.readthedocs.io/en/v6.69.4/) (see [step 4](#step-4-how-to-import-file-from-url))

-Upload this file to `Team Files` to use with advanced debug.
+Upload `my_project.txt` to `Team Files` to use with advanced debug.

 `my_project.txt`